drhinote/bongger-relay/README.md

 # bongger-relay
-Transaction relay for the Bonnger (BGR) network
+Transaction relay for the Bongger (BGR) network

 ## Requires